elixir-lang/elixir-lang.github.com/getting-started/optional-syntax.markdown

 ])
 ```

-In this brief chapter, we will review the four affordances provided by the language, using a short snippet as playground.
+In this brief chapter, we will review the four rules provided by the language, using a short snippet as playground.

 ## Walk-through